MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-authentication-options-for-a-receive-port.md

 ---
 description: "Learn more about: How to Configure Authentication Options for a Receive Port"
-title: "How to Configure Authentication Options for a Receive Port | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "How to Configure Authentication Options for a Receive Port" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "managing [receive ports], configuring"
-  - "authenticating, configuring"
-  - "managing [receive ports], authenticating"
-  - "receive ports, configuring"
-  - "configuring, authenticating"
-  - "configuring, receive ports"
-  - "authenticating, receive ports" ms.assetid: ce213ef0-ae91-47cf-84bf-0f86cc684bce
-caps.latest.revision: 16
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Configure Authentication Options for a Receive Port
 This topic describes how to use the BizTalk Server Administration console to configure message authentication options for a receive port.
 These options take effect when party resolution authentication is configured.
 The options are: